-The ANH Academy Technical Working Group on Sustainable Diets is a group of experts in agriculture, environmental or physical science, nutrition and/or health research, with a particular focus on methods and metrics in sustainable diets.
+The ANH Academy Sustainable Diets Working Group is a group of experts in agriculture, environmental or physical science, nutrition and/or health research, with a particular focus on methods and metrics in sustainable diets.

 Sustainable diets research is a relatively new field, and as yet there has been little synthesis of evidence or sharing of knowledge as to best practices.
 Metrics used tend to focus on greenhouse gas emissions as a means of quantifying environmental impacts, but other measures such as land use change and water footprints have also begun to emerge.
 Methods for devising or modifying diets tend to involve variations on optimisation models such as linear programming, and these methods have their limitations.

 This Working Group will assess these metrics and methods in detail, with the aim of producing a technical brief that will serve as a guide to research in this area.

 Dr. Rosemary Green, Lecturer, London School of Hygiene & Tropical Medicine/ LCIRAH (maternity leave)

 Dr. Edward Joy, Research Fellow in Nutrition and Sustainability, London School of Hygiene & Tropical Medicine/ LCIRAH